-By any measure, New Zealand must confront some monumental issues in the years ahead.
-From the future of work to climate change, geopolitical upheaval to housing affordability, wealth inequality to new populism – these challenges are complex and even unprecedented in their scope.
-Yet why, as Max Harris argues in this far-sighted book, does New Zealand’s political thinking and discussion often seem so diminished?
-Do we even possess the political means and imagination to match the enormity of these issues?
-And why is this gap particularly apparent to young New Zealanders?
+By any measure, New Zealand must confront monumental issues in the years ahead.
+From the future of work to climate change, wealth inequality to new populism – these challenges are complex and even unprecedented.
+Yet why does New Zealand’s political discussion seem so diminished, and our political imagination unequal to the enormity of these issues?
+And why is this gulf particularly apparent to young New Zealanders?

 Table of contents